michauhl/RBPBench/README.md

 with the strongest experimental support.
 Currently, for a pair of transcripts from the same gene, to decide which one is "more prominent":

+1. Choose transcript with "MANE_select" ([details](http://www.ensembl.org/info/genome/genebuild/mane.html)) tag if present
-1. Chose transcript with "basic" tag
+1. If "MANE_select" tag not present, choose transcript with "basic" tag
 2. If both have "basic" tag, chose transcript with higher transcript support level (TSL)
 3. If same TSL, chose transcript with "Ensembl_canonical" tag
 4. If both have "Ensembl_canonical" tag, chose the longer transcript as current MPT